CentaurusInfra/arktos/docs/design-proposals/apiserver/multi-tenancy.md

 ### Tenant Object

-A tenant is defined as a group of users/identities who have the exclusive access to its own resources in parallel to other tenants within an Alkaid system.
+A tenant is defined as a group of users/identities who have the exclusive access to its own resources in parallel to other tenants within an Arktos system.
 A tenant can have one or multiple namespaces.
 Two namespaces can have the same name as long as they are under different tenants.

 A tenant is an API resource type.
 A sample yaml file is as follows.